Tegenaria domestica: Appearance

 Domestic house spiders possess elongated bodies with a somewhat flattened cephalothorax and straight abdomen.
-Their body/legs ratio is typically 50–60%.
+Their body/legs ratio is typically 50-60%.

 T. domestica is one of the smaller species in the genus Tegenaria.
 Female body length averages between 7.5 and 11.5 mm and male body length averages between 6 and 9 mm.

 It was previously thought to be a close relative of the Giant House Spider, which has since been moved to the genus Eratigena and has been separated into three distinct species.

 Males are usually distinguished from females by having longer, more agile legs, bloated pedipalps and elongated abdomen.
 Other distinctions are strictly behavioral.

 The coloring of an adult T. domestica is typically dark orange to brown or beige (maybe even grayish), with a common characteristic of striped legs and two dull, black, longitudinal stripes on the cephalothorax.
 The abdomen is mottled in brown, beige, and grey and has a pattern of chevrons running lengthwise across the top (similar to an argyle pattern).

 Behavior

 Barn funnel weavers are active and agile hunters, relying on both their vision and movement speed as well as web mechanisms.
 Six out of eight of their eyes are sighted forward, allowing them to detect movement and focus in on prey items.
 These spiders are also known to be photosensitive, i.e. moving to or fleeing from the light, depending on situations.

 Like many agelenids, barn funnel weavers are very precise in their movements.
 Instead of following a continuous gait pattern, they usually move in short intervals, stopping several times before deciding where to head next.

 This spider builds a funnel-shaped web to catch its prey.
 It usually consists of a multitude of stressed silk threads spun over a flat surface, with a funnel-like structure reaching back into a corner or sheltered area.
 The spider sits at the back of the funnel shape, waiting for prey to disturb the web.
 When the silk threads in the web are disturbed vibrations are sent to the spider, notifying the spider there is prey at the mouth of the funnel.
 The spider will rush out and attack the prey item, dragging it back to the back of the funnel to consume its meal.
 These webs can become quite large if undisturbed.

+T. domestica was not known to form colonies until a web over 100 m2 built by thousands of individuals and shared by Prinerigone vagans was found in the Sulfur Cave between Greece and Albania.

+The discoverers hypothesize that the darkness and size difference allow P. vagans not to be predated by the larger T. domestica.

+The colony is sustained by an abundance of chemoautotrophic bacteria and its predators.